Learn about the Voluntary opportunities overseas.

 ICS isn't a holiday.
 It's demanding but hugely rewarding.
 It's a great opportunity for personal development, a stepping stone to future careers and a chance to make your world a better place.Visit the ICS website

 Alliance of European Voluntary Service Organisations (2 week + placements)

-The Alliance Network brings together small volunteering charities all over Europe who offer short term volunteering projects that bring together people from different countries to work on focused community projects for short periods of time (from 2 weeks).Visit the Alliance Network website
+The Alliance Network brings together small volunteering charities all over Europe.
+These charities offer short term volunteering projects, that bring together people from different countries to work on focused community projects for short periods of time (from 2 weeks).Visit the Alliance Network website